 How well does the Audio-Technica ATH-TWX9 cancel noise?

-The Audio-Technica ATH-TWX9 features quite nice active noise cancelling and isolation performance—it can’t quite match up to the top-shelf options like the Apple AirPods Pro (2nd generation) and Bose QuietComfort Earbuds II, but it’s more than adequate in most situations.
+The Audio-Technica ATH-TWX9 features quite nice active noise canceling and isolation performance — it can’t quite match up to the top-shelf options like the Apple AirPods Pro (2nd generation) and Bose QuietComfort Earbuds II, but it’s more than adequate in most situations.
 The earbuds feature multiple ANC profiles, but the most significant degree of attenuation comes from the default one, so don’t expect to get more than what’s on the chart above by tinkering in the app.
-The low-end attenuation is very good, cancelling out up to 30dB at 250Hz, and mid-high range attenuation is even better—the ATH-TWX9 can block out up to almost 50dB of noise around 2.5kHz
+The low-end attenuation is very good, canceling out up to 30dB at 250Hz, and mid-high range attenuation is even better — the ATH-TWX9 can block out up to almost 50dB of noise around 2.5kHz

 How does the Audio-Technica ATH-TWX9 sound?